appneta/AppNetaTraceViewBundle/README.md

 # Installing

 First, you'll need to pull in the `TraceViewBundle` as one of your app's dependencies using [Composer](https://getcomposer.org/).
-In your `composer.json` file, modify the `"require"` section to include the bundle:
+Either use `composer require`, or in your `composer.json` file, modify the `"require"` section to include the bundle:
 ```
     "require": {
         "php": ">=5.3.3",